-- EMCOT and MCOT teams work 10am 8pm weekends and holidays and utilize on call staff 8pm to 10am on weekends and holidays.
-EMCOT 911 call center team is on site at the 911 call center 24/7. - 4.
+- EMCOT and MCOT teams work 10am 8pm weekends and holidays and utilize on call staff 8pm to 10am on weekends and holidays. - EMCOT 911 Call Center team is on site at the 911 Call Center 24/7. - 4.
 Does the LMHA/LBHA have a sub-contractor to provide MCOT services?
-If yes, please list the contractor: - no
+If yes, please list the contractor: - no - 5.
+Provide information on the type of follow up MCOT provides (phone calls, face to face visits, case management, skills training, etc.). - MCOT and EMCOT provide face-to-face services, and telehealth follow-up visits as appropriate.
+MCOT and EMCOT also provide linkage and coordination which can include opening to the LOC5 service package, which includes skills training, case management and other allowable services.

-- 5. Provide information on the type of follow up MCOT provides (phone calls, face to face visits, case management, skills training, etc.). - MCOT and EMCOT provide face to face services, phone calls and telehealth follow-up visits as appropriate.
-MCOT and EMCOT also provide linkage and coordination which can include opening to the LOC5 service package, including skills training, case management and other allowable services.
-EMCOT 911 Call Center team provides follow up calls and also dispatches EMCOT as appropriate. - 6.
+- EMCOT 911 Call Center team provides follow up calls and also dispatches EMCOT as appropriate. - 6.
 Do emergency room staff and law enforcement routinely contact the LMHA/LBHA when an individual in crisis is identified?
 If so, please describe MCOT's role for: